Adjusting the camera's exposure is typically necessary in order to get great looking pictures.

 We make it easy to adjust the exposure after the booth is launched so that you can easily make changes to it during the event.

-If the the lighting at the venue will change in any way during the event (maybe the event is going from day to night), we recommend checking on these settings throughout the event to make sure all the pictures taken have great lighting.
+If the the lighting at the venue will change in any way during the event (for example, if the event is going from day to night), we recommend checking on these settings throughout the event to make sure all the pictures taken have great lighting.

 Simple Booth Classic & HALO 2